 Inbound students interested in attending Nichols from all non-US locations will find details on applications, requirements, and travel below.
-When you’re here, the Office for International Engagement has a walk-in policy for services, so you’ll never need an appointment for help.
 We have a number of programs and services that support the unique academic and student life needs of the international student body at Nichols College.

 Inbound Degree-Seeking students will need to submit the following by June 25th: